MrBenJ/react-scrolling-panel/demo/README.md

-# react-blockpanel Demo Site
+# react-scrollpanel Demo Site

-This is the site I use to show off how awesome-sauce react-blockpanel is :)
+This is the site I use to show off how awesome-sauce react-scrollpanel is :)